NinaWeiss/mobiil_rak_l6ppprojekt/README.md

 # Installing Flutter for Mac

-[Click here to see how to install Flutter for Mac] (https://flutter.dev/docs/get-started/install/macos)
+Click on the following link to see how to install Flutter for Mac https://flutter.dev/docs/get-started/install/macos